nagyzoltan/iel-website/content/authors/kingsley-nweye/_index.md

 You might find me building LEGOs or weightlifting when I convince myself that I have nothing left on my Trello board.

-To learn more about me and my work, please visit my website: [kingsleynweye.com](https://www.kingsleynweye.com).
+To learn more about me and my work please, visit my website: [kingsleynweye.com](https://www.kingsleynweye.com).